thetonymaster/thetonymaster.github.io/_posts/2015-11-02-competing-consumers.markdown

 ---
 # Competing Consumers

 Messages arrive through a message channel, so the natural inclination of the consumer is to process them sequentially.
-However this can lead to bottlenecks, each message piles up over previous unprocessed messages.
-This can happen because of multiple messages are sent at once or because or because each message takes a lot time to process.
+However this can lead to bottlenecks, each message piles up over previous unprocessed ones.
+This can happen because of multiple messages are sent at once or because or because each message takes a lot of time to process.

 <script src="/assets/js/processing.min.js"></script>
 <canvas data-processing-sources="/assets/processing/workers.pde"></canvas>

-One solution can be one application with multiple channels but one channel might become a bottleneck while others sit empty, multiple channels would have the advantage, however, having one consumer enabled processing them concurrently the number of channels would still limit the throughput.
+One solution can be one application with multiple channels; but one channel might become a bottleneck while others sit empty, this can have an advantage, however, having one consumer enabled and processing messages concurrently the number of channels would still limit the throughput.

-Competing consumers are created to are created to receive messages from a single channel.
-The messaging system decides to which consumer receives the message, but the consumers compete with each other to be the the one who receives the message.
+Competing consumers are created to receive messages from a single channel.
+The messaging system decides which consumer receives it.
+But the consumers compete with each other to be the one who receives the message.

 Each of the consumers processes the message concurrently, so the bottleneck becomes how quickly the the channel can feed the messages.
 A limited number of consumers can become the bottleneck but increasing the number can help to alleviate this constraint.
 To run concurrently each consumer must run with its own thread.